Sursum Corda (Gregorian Chant Schola)

 It also includes polyphonic works by composers old and new, renowned and obscure, including Orlando di Lasso, Maurice Duruflé, Sergei Rachmaninoff, Josef Kromolicki, Jan Dismas Zelenka and others.

-This ensemble is currently seeking singers; it is open by vocal interview with the Director.
+This ensemble is actively seeking singers; it is open by interview with the Director.
 For this group, it is important to be able to read music.
 It is also helpful if you can read neumes, but training in square notes is provided.
 To join Sursum Corda, contact Jonathan Eason to arrange a meeting.